Article Image

 By Kristoff De Turck - reviewed by Aldwin Keppens

-~ 8 minutes read - Last update: Sep 26, 2023
+~ 8 minutes read - Last update: Apr 15, 2024

 What Is RSI In Stocks?

-To this end, the RSI is represented as a line chart on a scale of 0 to 100 where values lower than 30 are considered "oversold" and values higher than 70 "overbought.
+To this end, it is represented as a line chart on a scale of 0 to 100 where values lower than 30 are considered "oversold" and values higher than 70 "overbought.
 In this way, the indicator draws attention to potential turning points in the current trend which could lead to corrections in the existing long-term trend or even to real trend changes.

 Welles Wilder is the creator of this (and many other) technical indicator(s).
-He first introduced this RSI indicator in his well-known 1978 book "New Concepts in Technical Trading Systems".
+He first introduced this indicator in his well-known 1978 book "New Concepts in Technical Trading Systems".

-RSI is typically calculated using the following formula:
+It is typically calculated using the following formula:

 RSI = 100 - [100 / (1 + RS)]

-RSI between 0 and 30: extremely oversold
+Between 0 and 30: extremely oversold

 A value below 30 indicates a severely oversold condition.
 Traders are watching for a possible change in the price trend where the existing bearish trend changes to a new bullish trend.

-RSI between 30 and 50: slightly oversold to neutral
+Between 30 and 50: slightly oversold to neutral

 A value above but close to the value of 30 is an indication of a slightly oversold condition.
 If the value is closer to 50, it is more likely to be neutral.

-RSI between 50 and 70: neutral to slightly overbought
+Between 50 and 70: neutral to slightly overbought

-RSI between 70 and 100: extremely overbought
+Between 70 and 100: extremely overbought

 This is the area where the value is considered extremely overbought and where it is believed more likely that the bullish trend is losing momentum and there may be a real trend reversal to a bearish situation.

-Again, the warning remains that an open long position should not be automatically closed (or a short position opened) because the RSI indicator is extremely oversold.
+Again, the warning remains that an open long position should not be automatically closed (or a short position opened) because the indicator is extremely oversold.

 “Remember well that these ranges are only indicative and should never be used as pure trading signals.
 Without additional elements confirming the overbought or oversold situation, the chances of false signals are too high.”

-RSI Overbought vs. Oversold Levels
+Overbought vs. Oversold Levels

-The general rule is that when the RSI value is above 70, one speaks of an 'oversold' signal, which means that the price has already risen quite sharply in a relatively limited time and the chance of a (temporary) decrease increases.
+The general rule is that when the value is above 70, one speaks of an 'oversold' signal, which means that the price has already risen quite sharply in a relatively limited time and the chance of a (temporary) decrease increases.
 The reverse situation occurs when the value of the indicator falls below the level '30', resulting in an 'oversold' signal.
 The price of the share then fell quite sharply and the chance of a (temporary) counter-reaction increased.

 Visually the indicator looks like this, you can recognize the peaks above 70 and the troughs below 30: